 - Points (Points) – Depending on the type of column to be generated (architectural, structural vertical, structural endpoints or structural by angle), the number of points will vary.
 Note that the points should be grafted and if applicable, as in the case of structural endpoints, grouped.

 - Family (Text) – The name of the Revit family to be placed.
 If not selected, it can be defined within the WhiteFeet model builder.
 Ensure that the Family defined matches the column type as an error will be returned if for example you export an architectural column *csv file but try to place a structural column family;

 - Type (Text) – The type of Revit family to be placed.
 Again, if not selected it can be defined within the WhiteFeet model builder;

 - Height (Number) – Height of the column.
-If left blank, the column will extend to the level above defined within Revit.
-Alternatively the height offset can be defined explicitly;
+If left blank, the column will extend to the level above as defined within Revit.
+Alternatively, the height offset can be defined explicitly;

 - Rotation (Number) – Rotation in degrees in an anti-clockwise direction.
 If left blank the default is 0 degrees;

 - Params (Varies) – Parameter to modify, for example, ‘Mark’; and